Freer Study Collection

 - Sherds of Vietnamese ceramics collected in Indonesia and Cambodia

 - Chinese porcelain sherds from known find-sites around the Indian Ocean, from Indonesia to the coast of Africa

-- One of the most comprehensive collection of sherds from Japanese kiln sites assembled outside Japan
+- A comprehensive collection of sherds from Japanese kiln sites

-- Sherds collcted at the site of Fostat, in old Cairo
+- Sherds collected at the site of Fostat, in old Cairo

-Study Collection objects may not be exhibited in the Freer Gallery.
-However, they may be exhibited in the Arthur M. Sackler Gallery and lent to other institutions for study or exhibition.
+Study Collection objects are not exhibited in the Freer Gallery, but they may be displayed in the Arthur M. Sackler Gallery and lent to other institutions for study or exhibition.

 From January 2015 through 2016, the collections storage areas of the Freer Gallery of Art will be unavailable for research or visits due to the replacement of the building’s heating, humidification, and ventilation systems.
 Throughout 2016 the Freer’s galleries and Meyer Auditorium will be closed to visitors.
 Concerts, films, and other public programs will be held at sites around the Smithsonian.

 The Arthur M. Sackler Gallery, Library, and Archives will remain open during this period.

 Contact with inquiries

 Scholarly research: firstname.lastname@example.org